thebadcc/mfer-builder/README.md

 * Number of mfers to generate; and
 * A 28 character seed expressed as a string.

-**Seed**
+By reading a seed, the function pulls the necessary image layers, processes any exclusion rules (e.g. Long Hair and Hoodies, Shirts and Chains, etc.), and compiles them into one image using html2canvas.

+**Seeds**

-mfers are generated using a 28 length "seed" of numbers expressed as a string ('xxxxxxxxxxxxxxxxxxxxxxxxxxx').
+Seeds are a 28 length of numbers expressed as a string ('xxxxxxxxxxxxxxxxxxxxxxxxxxx').
 Each trait is 'xx' for a total of 14 traits and may be expressed using the following convention:

 * None: -1
 * Random: 00